HORUS E-portfolio and the ARCP Process

 You can choose to start your TAB in your 1st or 2nd placement, however is it a requirement that your TAB has been started by the end of January to ensure sufficient time to complete.

-• Assessors can be chosen from the current and previous placements.
-Feedback must be gathered by the date specified.
+Assessors should be chosen from your current placement and all feedback must be gathered by the date specified.

 PSG - Placement Supervision Group Feedback